RChandana/Concept-behind-HLoc/README.md

 # The concept of HLoc in brief

-## HLoc : Hierarchical Localization - A toolbox for visual localisation
+## HLoc : Hierarchical Localization - A toolbox for visual Localization
-It is the process of estimating the position or orientation (pose) of a robot or sensor within a larger environment.
+It is the process of estimating the position or orientation (pose) of a robot or sensor within a large environment.

 HLoc allows robots and autonomous systems to have a robust and scalable approach to understanding their position and orientation in complex and dynamic environments.